2014–2022 Regional Reviews Archive

-An overview of Regional Periodic Reviews, including corridor abstracts for public review, considerations identified in the Corridor Study; opportunities for public participation; and updates to the regional review process, when available.
+An overview of Regional Reviews, including corridor abstracts for public review, considerations identified in the Corridor Study; opportunities for public participation; and updates to the Regional Review process, when available.

-The Regional Reviews will be guided by the following corridor siting principles from the 2012 settlement agreement, to ensure that:
+The Regional Reviews were guided by the following corridor siting principles from the Settlement Agreement, to ensure that:

 - Corridors are thoughtfully sited to provide maximum utility and minimum impact to the environment;

 - Corridors promote efficient use of landscape for necessary development;